Middlesbrough: Second World War

-Post-war rebuild
+Post-war development

-Post war industrial to contemporary un-industrial Middlesbrough has changed the town, multiple buildings replaced and roads built.
-The A66 road was built through the town in the 1980s; Middlesbrough's Royal Exchange building was demolished to make way for the road.
+Post-war industrial to modern non-industrial Middlesbrough has changed the town, many buildings having been replaced and roads built.
+The A66 road was built through the town in the 1980s, the Royal Exchange being demolished to make way for it.

 Middlesbrough F.C.'s modern Riverside Stadium opened on 26 August 1995 next to Middlesbrough Dock.
-The club moved from their previous home in the town for 92 years, Ayresome Park.
+The club moved from Ayresome Park, which had been their home for 92 years.

-The original St.Hilda's area of Middlesbrough, after decades of decline and clearance, was given a new name of Middlehaven in 1986 on investment proposals to build on the land.
+The original St Hilda's area of Middlesbrough, after decades of decline and clearance, was given a new name of Middlehaven in 1986 on investment proposals to build on the land.
 Middlehaven has since had new buildings built there including Middlesbrough College and Middlesbrough FC's Riverside Stadium amongst others.
 Also situated at Middlehaven is the "Boho" zone, offering office space to the area's business and to attract new companies, and also "Bohouse", housing.
 Some of the street names from the original grid-iron street plan of the town still exist in the area today.

 The expansion of Middlesbrough southwards, eastwards and westwards continued throughout the 20th century absorbing villages such as Linthorpe, Acklam, Ormesby, Marton and Nunthorpe and continues to the present day.

-Governance

-Municipal

-The area of Yorkshire, where the town is now, was once part of the North Riding and the Langbaurgh Wapentake, the latter also known as Cleveland.

-Middlesbrough was incorporated as a town and municipal borough in 1853.
-It extended its boundaries in 1866 and 1887, becoming a county borough under the Local Government Act 1888.
-A Middlesbrough Rural District was formed in 1894, covering a rural area to the south of the town.
-It was abolished in 1932, partly going to the county borough and mostly going to the Stokesley Rural District.
+Local government

+The local authority is Middlesbrough Council, a unitary authority.
+Middlesbrough also forms part of the Tees Valley Combined Authority.

+Political control

+The council has been under Labour majority control since the 2023 election.

+Political control of the council since it was re-established in 1974 has been as follows: